ruitaiS/gameShow/readme.md

 </p>
 In addition, not all joints were connected.
 Using the above reference provided by the API documentation, we hard coded the indices of connected joints into an array.
 By iterating over this array, we were able to then draw line segments between connected joints and display the skeletal figure to the screen.

 ### Collision Detection:
+Both the figure and the silhouette shape consist of line segments, so collision detection was a simple matter of solving for the intersection of two lines.
+There were however two caveats:

+First, the coordinate systems for the webpage and the JSON data have the positive Y direction facing down, but equations for the slope of a line assume that Y is positive in the upward direction.
+To overcome this, we inverted the Y values of each segment prior to calculating the intersection point, and again prior to displaying them.

+Second, *any* two non-parallel lines will eventually intersect, so we needed to set a boundary within which an intersection must occur.